line/ts-remove-unused/README.md

 #### Built for automatic editing

 tsr was designed for automatic code editing from the beginning.
-Now, Knip does support automatic fixing, but there are limitations to what it provides.
-For example, given the following code, when `f()` is not used within the project, Knip will only remove the `export` keyword. tsr will remove the whole declaration of `f()` and will also remove `a2`.
+Knip currently does support automatic fixing, however there are limitations to what it provides.
+For example, given the following code:

 ```typescript
 export const a = 'a';